DIPlib/diplib/changelogs/diplib_next.md

   is meant to scale the measurement results with the pixel sizes.
 Most features no longer scale the measurement results while computing them, as this simplifies the logic for many of the composed features.

+- `dip::ConvexHull` no longer holds a `dip::Polygon` as a private member, instead it uses `dip::Polygon` as a base class.
+This makes all of the `dip::Polygon` functionality directly available on the convex hull. `dip::ConvexHull::Polygon()` now just returns a base class reference.

 ### Bug fixes